cchitsiang/awesome-stars/README.md

 - [oarevalo/BugLogHQ](https://github.com/oarevalo/BugLogHQ) - BugLogHQ is a tool to centralize the handling of automated bug reports from multiple applications.
 BugLogHQ provides a unified view of error messages sent from any number of applications, allowing the

+## Cuda

+- [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an end-to-end machine learning system.
+It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.

 ## Dart

 - [LianjiaTech/bruno](https://github.com/LianjiaTech/bruno) - An enterprise-class package of Flutter components for mobile applications. ( Bruno 是基于一整套设计体系的 Flutter 组件库。)
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 - [ente-io/frame](https://github.com/ente-io/frame) - Mobile apps for ente.io, a simple, encrypted photo storage.
 - [dengyin2000/dynamic_widget](https://github.com/dengyin2000/dynamic_widget) - A Backend-Driven UI toolkit, build your dynamic UI with json, and the json format is very similar with flutter widget code.
 - [bytedance/flutter_ume](https://github.com/bytedance/flutter_ume) - UME is an in-app debug kits platform for Flutter.
 Produced by Flutter Infra team of ByteDance